 - Podesta followed the link and entered his username and password, which allowed Russians access to his email account that "consisted of over 50,000 emails."

 - Russian hackers then successfully spearphished two more people affiliated with the Clinton for President campaign, gaining access to their accounts.
-Another Google security spoof email that came from the Russia-based email account "email@example.com" tricked these employees.
+Another Google security spoofed email that came from the Russia-based email account "firstname.lastname@example.org" tricked these employees.

 - Russian hackers "created an email account in the name (with one letter deviation from the actual spelling) of a known member of the Clinton campaign.